-Babies and toddlers also respond to social motivation, so as parents we can support our children's development by exploring math through shared play, reading and family activities.
-This can be as simple as sorting socks, or figuring out how many spoons should go on the breakfast table.
+Babies and toddlers also respond to social motivation.
+Parents can support their children's development by exploring math through shared play, reading and family activities.
+This can be as simple as sorting socks, or figuring out how many spoons to put on the breakfast table.

-As we look for ways to help our young children learn, it is important to remember that the learning that goes on before a child reaches kindergarten is markedly different from the learning that older children and adults engage in.
+As we look for ways to help young children learn, it is important to remember the learning that goes on before a child reaches kindergarten is markedly different from the learning that older children and adults engage in.
 Follow your child's natural motivation for cues on what he or she is interested in exploring.
-Encourage your child to ask questions and gather information by reading with her and engaging her in conversation.
+Encourage your child to ask questions and gather information by reading with him or her and engaging the child in conversation.

-Playing with and talking about the numbers, shapes and patterns that your child encounters every day are great ways to witness your child's mind at work, and to provide encouragement as she discovers the mathematical nature of reality.
+Playing with and talking about the numbers, shapes and patterns that your child encounters every day are great ways to witness your child's mind at work, and to provide encouragement as he or she discovers the mathematical nature of reality.